 If any of your employees have children or an elder parent in need, the demands of work and home life can quickly become overwhelming.
 Allowing for employees to have a flexible work schedule will give them time to take care of the people they love, and in turn allow them to be more present at work while they’re there.

 If your employees perform work that could be done remotely, consider days where they can work from home as well if it makes their lives easier.
-Modern tools like Slack and Google Hangouts can still keep the communication lines open.
+Tools like Slack and Google Hangouts can still keep the communication lines open.

 9. Know Your Paid and Unpaid Leave Policies